juaml/junifer/docs/understanding/marker.rst

 as the actual data is in the memory and the Python runtime has not garbage-collected it.

 If you are interested in using already provided markers, please go to :doc:`../builtin`.
-And, if you want to implement your own marker, you need to provide concrete implementation of :class:`junifer.markers.BaseMarker`.
+And, if you want to implement your own marker, you need to provide concrete implementation of :class:`.BaseMarker`.
 Specifically, you need to override ``get_output_type``, ``store`` and ``compute`` methods.